Ancient China: What Is Voice?

 The skills of problem solving, communication, critical thinking, and analysis continue to evolve in math in the Fifth Grade.
 Emphasis is placed on problem-solving processes and sound computation skills as students master the operations of addition, subtraction, multiplication, and division as applied to whole numbers, fractions, and decimals.
 Hands-on activities and math games deepen and enrich student understanding and application.

-Text: Everyday Math 5.
+Text: Illustrative Math 5.

 The Fifth Grade science curriculum, “How Our Bodies Work: From Atoms to Systems,” is directly connected to the core curriculum study of Ancient Greece.
 Not only were the Ancient Greeks the first people to think about the idea of the atom, but they were also intrigued by the human figure.
 Students explore the human body, starting from the most basic level of the atoms that make up the body and progressing through how those atoms connect together to make more complex structures.
 The year begins with the foundations of chemistry, including an introduction to matter, the atom, and the Periodic Table of Elements.
 Students then build upon their knowledge of atoms and elements to better understand molecules, cells, tissues, organs, and organ systems.
 Specifically, students examine the following organ systems: nervous, skeletal, muscular, circulatory, respiratory, digestive, and reproductive.
 The Fifth Grade science course includes a unit on puberty, health, and the male and female reproductive systems.